-- suggesting a mutually agreed and standardised risk treatment program; and - implementing a reporting procedure which is useful for all stakeholders - including financial institutions
+- suggesting a mutually agreed and standardised risk treatment program; and - implementing a reporting procedure which is useful for all stakeholders - including financial institutions to communicate risk profiles and the status of applicable risk mitigation measures.

 A higher degree of understanding and adequate management of risks for investment opportunities like mini-grids would pave the way for companies to enter the rural electrification market.
 Such a tool could not only allow financial institutions to get involved but could also be used by large utility companies to increase their level of activity in this sector.